-The Basics of Tennessee Estate Planning
+The Basics Of Tennessee Estate Planning

-Estate planning involves a comprehensive review of your needs, both now and into the future.
+Estate planning involves a comprehensive review of your needs, both now and in the future.
 While most people associate estate planning with outlining their desires for how their assets will be distributed upon their death, this is just one small part of the estate planning process.
 By creating an estate plan, you can provide answers to the following questions:

 - Who will make decisions on your behalf if you suddenly become ill or incapacitated?